nf-core/awsmegatests/README.md

 ### Step 4: Set up GitHub Actions
 A GitHub Actions workflow example to trigger the AWS tests can be found [here](.github/workflows/awstest.yml).
 The secrets that it uses need to be set up at an organization level, so that all pipelines can use them:

-* AWSTEST_KEY_ID: IAM key ID for the AWS user in the nf-core account organization.
+* AWS_ACCESS_KEY_ID: IAM key ID for the AWS user in the nf-core account organization.
 A specific user was set with restricted roles to run these tests.
-* AWSTEST_KEY_SECRET: IAM key secret for the same user.
+* AWS_SECRET_ACCESS_KEY: IAM key secret for the same user.
-* AWSTEST_TOWER_TOKEN: token for Nextflow tower, to be able to track all pipeline tests running on AWS.
+* AWS_TOWER_TOKEN: token for Nextflow tower, to be able to track all pipeline tests running on AWS.
 * AWS_JOB_DEFINITION: this job definition needs to be created once manually on AWS batch and can then be used in all pipeline runs.
 Currently, it is called `nextflow`.
 * AWS_JOB_QUEUE: the name of the default queue that was created with CloudFormation templates.
 * AWS_S3_BUCKET: the name of the s3 bucket specified during the template launch (nf-core-awsmegatests).